 I’ve just returned from my 7th trip to Universal Orlando the past few years, and I realized that I’ve unintentionally acquired a lot of knowledge about how to have a great trip.
 So I’m writing this post full of my best Universal Orlando tips!
 But first, a question I get a lot is why we always choose to fly across the country to Universal Orlando instead of going to Universal Studios Hollywood, just an hour from our house.

 These are very different parks.
 Universal Studios Hollywood has stayed true to its movie set origin – it still has the iconic tram ride, letting you see where a lot of movies have been filmed.
 The park has expanded to have several rides as well as themed areas for Harry Potter and the Simpsons, but it’s not a vacation destination.
 Rather, it’s a great place to spend a day when you’re in LA.

 Our kids love Harry Potter.
-Orlando’s Wizarding World of Harry Potter is essentially twice as large as Universal Hollywood’s.
-The village of Hogsmeade and Hogwarts Castle are similar at both parks, but Universal Studios Orlando also has Diagon Alley (our favorite area) as well as the Hogwarts Express train that goes between the parks.
+Orlando’s Wizarding World of Harry Potter is essentially twice as large as the one at Universal Studios Hollywood.
+The village of Hogsmeade and Hogwarts Castle are similar at both parks, but Universal Orlando also has Diagon Alley (our favorite area) as well as the Hogwarts Express train that goes between the parks.

 I mentioned above that there are six onsite hotels.
 These are (listed in order of Budget to Luxury):

 - Loews Royal Pacific Resort*

 My personal favorite from a design standpoint is Cabana Bay, with its 1950s/1960s theme.
 Here’s something to add to your Universal Orlando tips: It’s located next to the Volcano Bay water theme park, so if you’re planning on heading there a few times, it’s very convenient.
 It’s typically a lot less expensive than the others.
 There’s a bowling alley too.